 Also like tilt-tray sorters, cross-belt sorters offer some of the highest sorting rates when compared to other sortation systems and can handle a wide variety of product types, making them ideal for facilities handling a wide range of items.
-They are one of the more expensive systems available.
+These are typically one of the more expensive sortation systems available.

-Split-tray (Bombay) Sorter: Split-tray sorters, also called Bombay sorters, are ideal for high-speed automated sortation of small lightweight items such as bagged garments, jewelry, pharmaceuticals, CDs, mail, books, and other parcels that are too small and light to be handled by a typical conveyor system.
+Split-tray sorters, also called Bombay sorters, are ideal for high-speed automated sortation of small, lightweight items such as bagged garments, jewelry, pharmaceuticals, CDs, mail, books, and other parcels that are too small and light to be handled by a typical conveyor system.

-Unlike the tilt-tray and cross-belt sorters which utilize tilting carts to operate, an item on a Bombay Sorter fall through a trapdoor to arrive at its sorted location, hence the name.
+An item on a Bombay Sorter falls through a trapdoor to arrive at its sorted location, hence the name.
 The items can be sorted into a chute for further processing or dropped directly into a carton or tote ready to ship to its customer.